 This condition is very common and much has been done in the way of treatment for thyroid patients.

 The very first thing to do is book a trip to your primary care doctor or endocrinologist (thyroid specialist) to run a series of thyroid panel testing.
 If you have never been diagnosed or tested for this, arrive at the appointment with all of the symptoms you have been experiencing written down.
 This symptom tracking can help you in the long run.

 If after your blood testing your physician finds you do have a thyroid imbalance, the next step is trying to rebalance your thyroid hormones.
 Your doctor might recommend either antithyroid drugs (to control an overactive thyroid) or thyroid hormone replacing drugs (to supplement an underactive thyroid.
-You can try natural means of correcting your thyroid with nutrition and lifestyle changes (especially if your imbalance is mild).
+You can try natural means of correcting your thyroid with nutrition and lifestyle changes (especially if your imbalance is mild), although we don't recommend this without speaking with your doctor first.
 When you balance your thyroid hormones, your hair loss may be remedied.

 Some hair loss can be caused by nutrient deficiencies.
 Vitamin D deficiency is a common nutrient deficiency in those with thyroid disease.
 It is estimated that nearly three-quarters of teen and adult Americans are deficient in vitamin D.

 Read related: Is a Vitamin D Deficiency Causing Your Hair Loss?